 More things to do in Abcoude & its surroundings

-One of the things that is great about Abcoude is where it is located.
-This is one of the Netherlands’ regions where you can find many things to do in spring and summer and autumn and winter.
+One of the great things about Abcoude is where it is located.
+This is one of the Netherlands’ regions where you can find many things to do in spring, summer, autumn and winter.

 Walk or cycle in the surroundings of Abcoude

 Walking near Abcoude is one of my favourite things to do.
-The thing that I love about travelling to this hidden gem in The Netherlands is that you are in the middle of Dutch nature.
 Walk along the ‘Gein’ river and admire the best of what the low laying parts of The Netherlands have to offer: from meandering rivers to forts and idyllic Dutch villages around the corner.
-I can also highly recommend you to walk along the ‘Angstel’ river.
+I can also highly recommend walking along the ‘Angstel’ river.
+I love travelling to this hidden gem in The Netherlands because you are in the middle of Dutch nature.

-If you want to rent bikes in Abcoude, then you can do so at Ollie’s coffee and more.
-They recommend you to reserve a bike in advance, which is possible via the telephone number on their website between 08:00- 17:00.
+There are many more cycling routes in the countryside that you can follow.
+If you want to rent bikes in Abcoude, you can do so at Ollie’s coffee.
+They recommend you reserve a bike in advance, which is possible via the telephone number on their website between 08:00- and 17:00.
 Cycle to the Vinkeveense Plassen (lakes) or follow this route: Abcoude – Baambrugge – Loenersloot – Vinkeveense Plassen – Abcoude.
-There are many more cycling routes in the countryside that you can follow.

 Explore nature reserves near Abcoude

 I recommend you head to De Hoge Dijk, which is also home to a beach (strand De Hoge Dijk).
-I can also highly recommend you to head to Natuurgebied Botshol (the walking path is closed here due to the breeding season from the 15th of March until the 15th of June).
-As always, stay on the trails in nature reserves: they are here for a reason.
+I can also highly recommend you head to Natuurgebied Botshol (the walking path is closed here due to the breeding season from the 15th of March until the 15th of June).
+Stay on the trails in nature reserves: they are here for a reason.

 Visit the city of Amsterdam

-Abcoude is found really near Amsterdam, which makes this town a perfect day trip from Amsterdam.
+Abcoude is found near Amsterdam, making this town a perfect day trip from Amsterdam and the other way around.
 If you want to visit the Netherlands’ capital and the biggest city in the country while exploring the Dutch countryside, then this is perfect.

-Many people tend to head to the most popular attractions, sights and highlights in Amsterdam when they travel to this city in the Holland region.
+Many people tend to head to Amsterdam’s most popular attractions, sights, and highlights when they travel to this city in the Holland region.
 However, I find that exploring the authentic parts of Amsterdam is much better.
-So, I can highly recommend you to visit the offbeat places and secrets (such as villages) in Amsterdam instead.
-Or, if you want to stay more inside the city of Amsterdam, then this two day itinerary for Amsterdam is fantastic for you.
+So, I highly recommend you visit the offbeat places and secrets (such as villages) in Amsterdam instead.
+Or, if you want to stay more inside the city of Amsterdam, then this two-day itinerary for Amsterdam is fantastic for you.